Cultivating mushrooms and producing soil amendments using underutilized waste materials to increase profitability in an agroforestry system.

 • Soil Management: composting, earthworms, organic matter, soil quality/health

 The purpose of this project is to increase capacity for mushroom production as a way to convert underutilized, on-farm resources into a nutritious product, while improving soil health, and increasing profitability in an agroforestry system.
 Mushroom cultivation can play a key role in our system by providing a consistent weekly marketable yield, with low input costs and next to zero waste.
 For agroforestry to be financially viable for farmers, there must be streams of revenue during the years before the trees and woody perennials reach maturity.
 Mushroom cultivation provides a relatively secure path to profit during this vital interim and beyond.
 The spent mushroom substrate (i.e. the “waste” material that remains after mushroom harvest) will be used in a vermicompost system, supporting the production of worm castings, a high quality soil amendment.
-This vermicompost can be combined with biochar (which can be produced on-site from agroforestry waste products) to produce a unique product that can improve soil health and plant yields throughout the agroforestry system.
+This vermicompost can be combined with biochar (which can be produced on-site from agroforestry waste products) to produce a biodiverse soil amendment that can improve soil health and plant yields throughout the agroforestry system.
 Biochar paired with vermicompost has shown to provide synergistic benefits (Doan et al, 2015).
 With further development, this amendment can become a marketable product in its own right, supporting horticulture, urban farming, and container gardening.

 1. Build infrastructure to support mushroom cultivation including a transfer space, incubation room, and fruiting room.